rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default graphQLClient;
 {{< /highlight >}}

-Since you may need greater control for creating the GraphQL client instance--passing in the passing in the GraphQL API endpoint or HTTP headers, for example--you can also expose it with a function that returns the configured GraphQL client instance.
+Since you may need greater control for creating the GraphQL client instance--passing in the GraphQL API endpoint or HTTP headers, for example--you can also expose it with a function that returns the configured GraphQL client instance.

 {{< highlight javascript >}}
 import axios from 'axios';